testml-lang/testml/Contribute.md

 Then `testml` would "run" the compiled TestML test file, by evaluating the Lingy code in Python.
-It would know how to pass each input to the Bridge Class method `process` and compare that to the expected output.
+It would know how to pass each input to the Bridge Class method `process` and compare the return value to the expected output.
 Finally it would know how to report the test results to the user in the style of the test framework that the user had chosen.
 For Python, it would probably be `unittest.py`.

 # How To Add Support for a New Language

 Let's say that you wanted to implement TestML support for the (fictitious) programming language Gumby.

-First make a new Git orphan branch called `run/gumby` (`git checkout --orphan run/gumby`).
-Now set up the directory layout to look like this:
+First make a new sub-directory called `src/gumby/`.
+Now set up the sub-directory layout to look like this:
 ```
 Makefile                    - Makefile to run your tests (`make test`)
 bin/testml-gumby            - A symlink to testml-gumby-tap